MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 - A Microsoft Entra ID tenant with a minimum P1 license (or EMS E3 / Microsoft 365 E3):

-  - To install the provisioning agent (hybrid users only), you'll need access to the Microsoft Windows server connected to your AD Domain.
+  - To install the provisioning agent (hybrid users only), you need access to the Microsoft Windows server connected to your AD Domain.

-  - To create a gallery app and provisioning job, you'll need Microsoft Entra with [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator) and [Hybrid Identity Administrator](~/identity/role-based-access-control/permissions-reference.md#hybrid-identity-administrator) roles.
+  - To create a gallery app and provisioning job, you need Microsoft Entra with [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator) and [Hybrid Identity Administrator](~/identity/role-based-access-control/permissions-reference.md#hybrid-identity-administrator) roles.

 ## Integration overview